danielprwn/js-calendar-planner/README.md

 # React JS Recipe Web App

 ✔ Ability to display months
-✔ Categories for different national cuisines.
+✔ Ability to schedule an event.
-✔ Recipe details and ingredients.
+✔ Ability to delete an event.
-✔ Fetching data from API.
+✔ Ability to view events.

 ## Technologies ✅ HTML ✅ CSS 🟨 JavaScript